apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 be the busiest moving data back and forth from the SDK.

 A consequence of this approach is the need to take care in locking shared resources and data when they may be accessed by multiple goroutines.
-In particular, is all done in the ElementManager which has locks for each stage in order to serialze access to it's state.
-This state is notably accessed by the Bundle goroutines on persisting data back to the Element manager.
+This,Iin particular, is all done in the `ElementManager` which has locks for each stage in order to serialze access to it's state.
+This state is notably accessed by the Bundle goroutines on persisting data back to the `ElementManager`.

 For best performance, we do as much work as possible in the Bundle Goroutines since they are what can most dynamically scale out, as bundle generation is handled by the single watermark